mohmiim/MLIntroduction/session-3/README.md

 When we train a convolution Neural Network it tries to find the best filters that extract the best features to identify the different classes we are training it to recognize.

-In tensorflow to create a convolution layer, you use the layer type Conv2D
+In Tensorflow to create a convolution layer, you use the layer type Conv2D

 ~~~~{.python}
 from tensorflow.keras.layers import Conv2D